joe-antognini/joe-antognini.github.io/_drafts/accelerating-universe.md

 job!)
 For decades, the hard problem of observational cosmology was measuring accurate distances to distant objects.
 To solve this problem one requires what is known as a "standard candle."
-(Sometimes a "standard rular" is used, but we won't go into that here.)
+(Sometimes a "standard ruler" is used, but we won't go into that here.)
 A standard candle is simply some object whose intrinsic luminosity is known.
 If you measure how bright it appears to be to you and you know its intrinsic brightness, you can figure out how far away it must be.

 ## Type Ia Supernovae

-By far the most useful standard candle for cosmology is the Type Ia supernova (SN Ia).
-SNe Ia are a class of supernova defined by a lack of hydrogen and helium lines in their spectra.
-They are some of the most luminous phenomena in the universe, usually exceeding the luminosity of their host galaxy for a month or so around their peak brightness.
+By far the most useful standard candle for cosmology has been the Type Ia supernova (SN Ia).
+SNe Ia are a class of supernova defined by a lack of hydrogen and helium lines in their spectra and strong silicon lines.
+They are among the most luminous phenomena in the universe, usually exceeding the luminosity of their host galaxy for a month or so around their peak brightness.
+Remarkably, all SN Ia appear to exhibit roughly the same intrinsic luminosity.
+There is a dispersion of only about two magnitudes (about a factor of three in luminosity), and incredibly, this variation is very tightly correlated with the time it takes the supernova to rise to peak brightness.
+If the rise time of the supernova is taken into account, the intrinsic luminosity can be determined, and hence, the distance.
+And because SN Ia are so bright, they can be viewed across the universe, which makes them ideal cosmological tools.

+So then what are these incredible type Ia supernovae?
+This, alas, is unknown.
+Due to the spectral features it is known that there is a white dwarf involved.
+But whether it is a white dwarf accreting matter from a main sequence star or a red giant, or merging or even colliding with another white dwarf is not known.
+We will discuss the evidence for all these scenarios (and a few more) in a future post.

+##

+The main program of SN Ia cosmology during much of the 1990s was determining the luminosity-rise time correlation.
+(Technically the rise time is called the "stretch factor".)
+But once a reliable way to determine intrinsic luminosities of SN Ia was established, measuring the Hubble constant and deceleration parameter was relatively easy.
+All that was needed was a sample of SN Ia extended out to high redshifts.